The brief reign of King Radio

 Click to enlarge this blank King Radio message form kindly provided by John Aston.
 King broadcast on a wavelength of 236 metres but this form still showed the old Invicta wavelength of 306 metres.

-Like its predecessor, King mainly provided a diet of soft pop and easy-listening music (see schedule also kindly provided by John Aston).
+Like its predecessor, King mainly provided a diet of soft pop and easy-listening music (see schedule also provided by John Aston).
 Programmes included Lucky Numbers (a new name for Invicta's popular Pot Luck show), South Of The Border (latin music), Music From The Shows and Stateside '65.
 Many of these later found a home on King's successor, Radio 390.
 The Breakfast Show was presented by Mike and Mandy Raven while Mike also hosted a nightly R&B Show.
 This too survived the arrival of Radio 390.
 In fact many of the King broadcasters stayed to launch Radio 390, including Sheldon Jay, Mark Hammerton, Paul Beresford (known as Paul Levy on King), Brian Cullingford (Bruce Ford on King), John Ross-Barnard, John Stewart and Stephen West as well as Mike & Mandy.

 click to hear audio A studio recording of Bruce Holland on King Radio.
 This tape kindly provided by Wendy Haberl, Bruce's sister (duration 2 minutes 25 seconds).